nv-legate/cunumeric/README.md

    likely will not show up on most Apple machines for quite some time.
 You may have to manually patch your implementation of libc++.
 If you have trouble doing this please contact us and we will be able to help you.
+ * cuNumeric can return `Internal cuBLAS failure with error code 7` when executing `dot` operation on large matrices if cuda is older than 11.5.0.